MicrosoftDocs/win32-pr.pt-br/desktop-src/search/-search-sql-orderby.md

 ---
 # <a name="order-by-clause"></a>Cláusula ORDER BY

 A cláusula ORDER BY classifica os resultados com base no valor de uma ou mais colunas que você especificar.
-A seguir está a sintaxe da cláusula ORDER BY:
+A seguir, a sintaxe da cláusula ORDER BY:

 ```